Jperea02/UNIX_Assignment/README.md

 Here is my brief description of what this code does:

 * SNP_ID and SNP data for maize (group = ZMMIL, ZMMLR, and ZMMMR) is extracted from fang_et_al_genotypes.txt with header, transposed and sorted based on SNP_ID.
-The header is removed from snp_position.txt and sorted based on SNP_ID.
+The header and columns other than SNP_ID, Chromsome and Position are removed from snp_position.txt and sorted based on SNP_ID.
 The resulting two sorted files created are subsequently joined.
 * For all SNPs with unknown or multiple positions in the genome (third column), their data is extracted from the joined file after a header indicating SNP_ID, Chromosome, Position and Genotype Data is added.
 * A for loop is utilized to separate the data based on chromosome, sorted based on increasing or decreasing positions on the third column and a header is added to indicate SNP_ID, Chromosome, Position and Genotype Data within the file.
 FOr files with decreasing positions, missing data encoded by ? is replaced by - within the for loop.